Streamlinelv/cartbounty/README.md

 By default, notifications will be sent to WordPress registered admin email.
 But you can also set a different email address.

-### How to send automated abandoned cart recovery emails?

-The free version of CartBounty does all the hard work of saving abandoned shopping carts and presenting them to you, it is simple and efficient.
-If you would like to [send your visitors automated abandoned cart recovery emails via ActiveCampaign, GetResponse or MailChimp](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.

-[ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.
-[GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* is a beautifully designed email marketing platform to save and recover online abandoned shopping carts.
-And [MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.

 ### How does Exit Intent Technology work?

 If a user tries to leave your shop with an abandoned cart, just before leaving, he will be presented with an additional form that will ask for his email address.
 Once it is entered (no need to submit the form), user's cart will be automatically captured and labeled as recoverable.